dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 \end{equation}
 $$

 where $ \alpha (x) $ is a function and $ q $ is a constant which we need for later.
-At first sight, the lagrangian $ \eqref{1} $ is not gauge invariant, but we can make it so by replacing the derivative with the *covariant derivative*
+At first sight, the Lagrangian $ \eqref{1} $ is not gauge invariant, but we can make it so by replacing the derivative with the *covariant derivative*

 $$
 \begin{equation}